Yesterday (Aug 12) was a big deal. It was a big huge momentous exciting occasion for several reasons.

 - (*I also ate pizza a few days ago!)

 Yes, it is true what they say.
-Living abroad means you do exciting things; noteworthy awesome things that make other people want to move abroad and also do exciting non-everyday-things that “over there” are everyday things…alas, this particular blog post is not about those.
+Living abroad means you do exciting things; noteworthy awesome things that make other people want to move abroad and also do exciting non-everyday-things that “over there” are everyday things… Alas, this blog post is not about those.

 Truth be told, the list above has been my “momentous occasion” this week.
 My anxiety over not being able to print is real.
 I’m an organizer.
 I thrive off of putting together colour-coded, filed and categorized documents, folders, you name it.
 I become flustered when I’m not able to keep things tidy.
 Growing up, Mom would have me file her receipts or organize the fridge or cantina because, somehow, I find it soothing, even enjoyable, to create order from chaos.
 I legitimately get excited sometimes, proud as a grade 1 showing off their scribbles which no one else thinks twice about.
 Thank goodness for oddball kids, eh!

 Some might say I’m a little crazy (ie. my family and my lovely Irish friend and former colleague, Siobhán), but for me it allows for sanity.
 As much as I try to live being environmentally-friendly, I am loath to embrace the intangible world of book-less and paper-less living.
 How are kids of this generation going to understand the joys of a neatly organized binder with all those new-fangled iPads and thingamabobs they use?
 Yes, I am a granny.
 I refused to buy a Kindle before coming abroad on principle (more so stubbornness), but also because I love the smell and feel of books.
 You can buy English-language books in Korea, but my beloved paperbacks looked so sad and lonely in my packed up childhood.

 **Sidenote: That was a much longer ramble-explanation than I’d intended.
 Moving on!…

 Money in the Bank